kaflesudip/grabfeed/README.md

 Tested platforms:
 =================
   - Wordpress, Blogger, Tumblr, Ghost, Svbtle and Medium
-  - Works with most of the blogs on the web though they not be built with above platforms.
+  - Works with most of the blogs on the web even though they are not be built with above platforms.

 Requirements:
 =============